Brexit and food – standards could get even worse

 The Centre for Food Policy has built a tradition of policy research on key food issues since it began in 1994.
 This body of work is reflected in our formal academic publications and reports.
 See our Publications page for details.
 Our work covers the entire food system from farm to fork, paddock to plate, boat to throat.
 We are multi and inter-disciplinary.
 We conduct research that helps decision-makers make better policy choices to improve the food system and its outcomes.

 Issues we have covered include: changes in governance; food inequalities; food’s impact on the environment and public health; the clash of policy perspectives at local, national, regional and global levels; the nature of skills in the modern food economy; policy differences in developing and developed countries; the role of the place of the local in the global food system, food skills/food literacy; food democracy public health and planning related to food.

 We work from the global to the local collaborating with academics, civil society and policy makers groups at all levels.
 The output of our research is published in peer-reviewed journals, reports prepared for policy makers and NGOs and books.
 As part of our research we also undertake consultancy projects, offer advice for policy makers and NGOs and contribute to institutional reports.

 Projects different staff are involved with include the following:

 Our PhD students cover a wide range of food policy topics.
 Current PhD students are exploring the role of advocacy in advancing food policy, policies on street food markets, parent perceptions of obesity policy in the UK, and analysis of the National Food Security Act in India.
 You can find out more about their research here.

 While the Centre for Food Policy welcomes students from the food industry and engages in dialogue with food companies and other private businesses, the Centre does not accept industry money for research.

-Professor Coveney will present this research and findings after which questions and discussion will be opened to the audience.
+Questions and discussion will then be opened to the audience.